SiruiWang0731/SiruiWang.github.io/_teaching/2025-seminar-ta-3.md

 location: "Munich, Germany"
 ---

-Co-supervised a remote sensing seminar focused on a survey of generative models and their applications in geospatial data analysis.
+Co-supervised a student for remote sensing seminar focused on a survey of generative models and their applications in geospatial data analysis.